 The City may, from time to time, need to schedule work at times other than the regular workweek.
 In such instances, the City will establish a "temporary alternate work schedule," that will not exceed two months in duration.
 The City will publish the work assignment and temporary alternate work schedule at least seventy-two (72) hours prior to schedule implementation.
 Supervisors may request and employees may voluntarily agree to work according to a temporary alternate work schedule.
 The decision by any employee to not volunteer to participate in a temporary alternate work schedule shall not be cause for any disciplinary action by the City.
 Among employees that voluntarily agree to a temporary alternative work schedule, preference and priority of assignment will be made on a seniority basis.
-The City agrees to pay employees that volunteer for a temporary alternate work schedule at a rate equal to one and one half (11⁄2) times the employee's regular hourly rate for all hours worked except the City agrees to pay employees two (2) times the employee's regular hourly rate for all hours worked on any Saturday, Sunday or holiday as defined by this agreement.
+The City agrees to pay employees that volunteer for a temporary alternate work schedule at a rate equal to one and one half (1 & 1/2) times the employee's regular hourly rate for all hours worked except the City agrees to pay employees two (2) times the employee's regular hourly rate for all hours worked between midnight (12:00 a.m.) and 6:00 a.m., and any hours worked on any Saturday, Sunday or holiday as defined by this agreement.